 7. South Australia & New South Wales

-Throughout the year, South Australia’s temperate waters entertain divers with countless species of marine life.
+Throughout the year, South Australia’s temperate waters entice divers with a diverse array of marine life.
 There are Port Jackson sharks, bottlenose dolphins, fur seals, blue-ringed octopuses, bluefin tuna, and the elusive leafy sea dragon – to name a few.

 If you’re planning an August scuba diving vacation, you’ll want to head to Whyalla for the migration of Australian giant cuttlefish.
 Thousands of these camouflaged cephalopods gather to mate in spectacular fashion, with males up to 61cm (2ft) long and 5kg (11 lbs) heavy.
 Colors, shapes, and textures change as breeding pairs flirt and predate among each other.
 It’s a mesmerizing underwater show that you won’t want to miss.